Cannons Point in Orange Park

 Cannons Point teaches the Oakleaf lesson in miniature: the plan is one association wearing fourteen names, and the names still run the market.
 Village-level comps beat the averages, the POA+CDD stack prices the campus, and the no-CDD shadow from Forest Hammock keeps every negotiation honest.
 Buy the village by its name, price it by its tier, and the corridor's biggest plan trades as rationally as its smallest pocket.

-Our advice: run the corridor's defining spreadsheet - this village's stack-inclusive decade cost against Forest Hammock's - and let your household's actual pool-and-court usage decide it.
-The campus is worth its funding to the families who live there; the math tells everyone else.
+Our advice: run the corridor's defining spreadsheet, this village's stack-inclusive decade cost against Forest Hammock's, and let your household's actual pool-and-court usage decide it.
+The campus is worth its funding to the households who live there; the math tells everyone else.

 Cannons Point vs. Comparable Options